natsunoyuki/YMAEDA_TOOLS_PY/README.md

 The entire code is in a little bit of a mess which I apologize for.

 The main functions to be used are contained in ymaeda_tools.py.
 The other two scripts contains boilerplate code which I used to basically test things out.

+The code here has been reworked into the new project: https://github.com/natsunoyuki/seismic_analysis_tools.
+Please refer to that repository instead!